Northward-Design/gulp-recipes-es6/ingredients/ts/watch-ts/README.md

 Watch TS Ingredient
 ================================================================================

-A Typescript Watch, Lint, Bundle, Compile and Minify Task with Sourcemaps.
+A Typescript Watch, Lint, Bundle, Compile and Minification Task with Source Maps.

 - Watches all `.ts` files in `src/ts`.
 - Lints, Bundles, Compiles and Minifies files from `src/ts` to `dist/scripts`.